Implementation Readiness Assessment

 Role Key responsibilities Typical background FTE allocation

-Programme coordinator Overall management; inter-agency liaison; stakeholder engagement; quality assurance Senior statistician or environmental economist with management experience 0.5--1.0
+Programme coordinator Overall management; inter-agency liaison; stakeholder engagement; quality assurance Senior statistician or environmental economist with management experience 0.5--1.0 (the 0.5 lower bound applies only where the coordinator has dedicated administrative support, such as a junior officer at 0.5--1.0 FTE absorbing meeting logistics and document management; otherwise 0.75 minimum for Phase 1)

 Economic accountant Ocean economy satellite accounts; SNA-SEEA linkages; monetary ecosystem service accounts National accounts compilation; economic statistics 0.5--1.0